ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 *"I'm sorry but when was I ever included in anything involving them unless it benefited whoever decided I was useful?"* he grinds out, voice straining and the bond spreading, breaking apart as his emotions become tight with agitation... and something else she can't quite translate.

-*"I just thought that... maybe you guys had just hit a rough patch because of what happened with Liam?"*
+*"I just thought that maybe you guys had just hit a rough patch because of what happened with Liam?"*

 *"There was a strain in our relationship prior to Liam, Sloane.
-Liam just was just proof I was doing more harm than I could imagine.
+Liam was just proof I was doing more harm than I could imagine.
 I've always just been alone.
-That's why I got so damn—"* he drops his fork in the plate and scratches at his beard,

-*"—freaked out that she was there.
-The only friend I had showing up in a fucking death parade.
-And my worrying and trying to help was just invasive and controlling.
-Anyway, no. Squadron is fine with you, not that if would be a fucking deciding factor.
+That's why I got so damn—"* he drops his fork in the plate and scratches at his beard, *"—freaked out that she was there.
+The only friend I had left showing up unscheduled to a fucking death parade.
+My worrying and trying to help was just invasive and controlling.
+Anyway, no. Squadron is fine with you, not that it would be a deciding factor.
 And Cat likes you too."*

+She ignores that last comment, because currently it doesn't amount to much.

-"Not much.
-Just need to finish up what you interrupted." he blurts, stabbing through a forkful of tender, dark meat and shoving it into his mouth.
+"Just need to finish up what you interrupted." he blurts, stabbing through a forkful of tender, dark meat and shoving it into his mouth.

 His answer is muted and underwater in the washing of thoughts happening in her head.
-That other feeling there, wipping around wildly as he spoke; it was *lonlieness.*
+That other feeling there, whipping around wildly as he spoke; it was *loneliness.*

 She'd been so wrong.

 This whole time she'd assumed Violet's tight-knit group included him, that he'd been part of their inner circle before everything fell apart.
-She'd pictured him at their table in the mess hall, included in their plans, welcomed into Riorson House like he belonged there.
+She'd pictured him at their table in the mess hall, included in their plans, he had even been part of Quest Squad but now she realizes it might not have all been voluntary.
 She thought the tension between them was recent, a wound opened by Liam's death and Dain's role in it.

 But he was never there at all.

 He'd been alone the entire time.
 Alone at Basgiath after his friends died.
 Alone when he split the Rider's Quadrant.
 Alone while organizing the Squadron while she'd been wrapped in the safety of her squad, adopted by the marked ones who called her family as soon as she'd arrived at Basgiath.

-The irony of it salmost makes her sick: she'd escaped isolation and found belonging with strangers, while he'd left his only friend and found himself completely, utterly alone.
-No squad to claim him.
+The irony of it almost makes her sick: she'd escaped isolation and found belonging with strangers, while he'd left his only friend and found himself completely, utterly alone.
+No squad to claim him like Violet's.
 No found family to anchor him.
 Just... solitary.

-Of course Liam's letters didn't include details about Dain outside the odd relationship between whatever her brother had witnessed between Dain and Violet.
+Of course Liam's letters didn't include details about him outside the odd relationship between whatever her brother had witnessed between Dain and Violet.

-Dain had nothing.

 No one claimed him.
-No one protected him exccept for Cath, and of course Cath had seen only her treatment of him.
+No one protected him except for Cath, and of course Cath had seen only her treatment of him.

 The room is quiet.
 Deafeningly so.